school-wcwt/csci_3100/README.md

 ### Command You may use with ***git***
 - You may update file using `git pull`
 - (you may want to do this every times as your groupmate might have updated something)
-- After all testing , you can use  `git status` to check all the modificed files and use `git add yourfile` to add them
+- After all testing , you can use  `git status` to check all the modificed files
-- You may also use `git add --all` to add all file in the waiting stage
+- You can either use `git add yourfile` to add them or `git add --all` to add all file in the waiting stage
 - After adding your modified file, use `git commit -m "your message" ` to conclude what you have updated
 - Finally use `git push` to upload file into github